 The reconciling items for equity and income are further detailed below.

-For details of the reversal of the impairment of the Mail investments recognised in the corporate financial statements in 2020, see note 6.4.1 to the corporate financial statements.
+For details of the reversal of the impairment of the investments in subsidiaries recognised in the corporate financial statements in 2021, see note 6.4.1 to the corporate financial statements.

 The reconciliation item ‘Other comprehensive income' represents hedge and currency translation adjustments and adjustments for actuarial gains/(losses) which were recognised in the consolidated financial statements but not in the corporate financial statements as the investments are stated at cost.
 It also represents other comprehensive income from the change in value of financial assets at fair value through OCI that was recognised in the consolidated financial statements but not in the corporate financial statements.